-- Like with Related Results: R1, R2 and R3 are expected to be used by TG2 Value/Reach during/by project end.
-On a servage 10 such organisations per participating country (overall at least 150) with more expectation from larger participating countries like from Germany, IJK and France Value/Reach within Systars after project end.
-Overal 800 such organisations per control institutes across Europe to use particles based on our R1, R2 and R3 - Significance: TG2 expects to go beyond their traditional and limited educational focus and extend their practices based on principles that promote gender equality, disability inclusiveness, a culture of peace and non-violence, environmental wareness, appreciation of linguistic, ethnic, cultural and religious diversity - TG3: Youth associations non-political, non-go- - Link with Related Results: TG3 is considered the final beneficiary of the training and educational activities (formal and non-formal ones) emerging from R1, R2 and R3 - Value (Reach during by project end: On average 20 such organisations per entripointing country (overall at least 200 with more expectation for mager participating countries like from Germany, UX and France.
-Value (Reach within 5 years after project end: Overall 1200 youth associations across Europe to participate in formal and non-formal educational activities based on R1, R2 and R3 - Significance: TG3 expects to understand and respect fundamental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environmental human rights peace and non-violence. ness appreciation of linewistic, ethnic, cultural and religious diversity - TG4: Associations of formal and non-formal educators and especially educators' unions - Link with Related Results: TG4 is considered the key channel for R1, R2 and R3 reaching a wider spread of individual actors active in formal and non-formal education.
+Value/Reach duringby project end: On average B) such organisations per participating country (overall at least 150) with more expectation from larger participating countries like from Germany, I/K and France

+Value/Reach within 5 years after project end: Overal 1800 non-formal educational institutes across Europe to use practices based on our R1, R2 and R3 Significance: TG2 expects to go beyond their traditional and limited educational focus and extend their practices based on principles that promote gender equality, disability inclusiveness, a culture of peace and non-violence, environmental Link with Related Results: TG3 is considered the final beneficiary of the training and educational activities (formal and non-formal ones) emerging from R1.
+R2 and R3 Value/Reach during/by project end: On average 20 such organisations per participating country (overall at least 300 with more expectation from larger participating countries like from Germany, UK and France.
+Value/Reach within 5 years after project end: Overall 1200 youth associations across Europe to participate in formal and non-formal educational activities based on R1, R2 and R3 Significance: TG3 expects to understand and respect fundamental human rights principles such as gender equality, disability inclusiveness, a culture of peace and non-violence, environ TG4: Associations of formal and non-formal educators and especially educators' unions Link with Related Results: TG4 is considered the key channel for R1, R2 and R3 reaching a wider spread of individual actors active in formal and non-formal education.
+Value-Reach durings by project end: On swrange S and organizations per participating country (overall at least fifty with more exponsitation to pure participating countries like from Germany, JK, and France.